ScrambledTamako/chula_cv_2022_term_project/README.md

 ## Limitation
-1. Since food labels have several different formats, the values in dataframe result are not precise in some cases.
+1. Since food labels have several different formats, the values in the dataframe result are not precise in some cases.
-2. Perspective image from curved surface label may crop out some detail on label.
+2. A perspective image from a curved surface label may crop out some details on the label.

 ## Future work
 Add more conditions to handle different formats of food labels.